sonatype-nexus-community/struts2-rce/README.md

 * `ls /etc` - what else we can find?

 ## How to Fix!
-Use the Nexus Lifecycle [Component Information Panel](https://help.sonatype.com/iqserver/reporting/application-composition-report/resolving-security-issues) to identify a non-vulnerable version of struts2-core.
+Use the Nexus Lifecycle [Component Information Panel]([https://help.sonatype.com/iqserver/reporting/application-composition-report/resolving-security-issues](https://help.sonatype.com/en/component-information-panel.html)) to identify a non-vulnerable version of struts2-core.
 Update the POM to that version and rebuild.
 You can also rebuild the Docker image and run it to retry the attack.

-Also, look in the Issues here to see [DepShield](https://www.sonatype.com/depshield) findings

 ## Original readme